Skip to main content

 EOR vs Permanent Establishment in Greece

-When hiring in Greece, one key risk is creating a Permanent Establishment (PE), which can expose your company to local corporate taxation and regulatory obligations.
+When hiring in Greece, one key risk is creating a permanent establishment (PE), which can expose your company to local corporate taxation and regulatory obligations.

 A PE is typically triggered if your company has a fixed place of business (such as an office) or conducts business through employees or representatives in Greece who act on your behalf.
 If a PE is established, your company may be subject to Greek corporate income tax and local reporting requirements.